Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the name of the table to be updated
+  >The name of the table to be updated.

 - query: [`infinity.database.queryArray`](#infinity.database.queryArray_interface)
-  >an array containing the query parameters
+  >An array containing the query parameters.

 - update: `object`
-  >an object containing the data to be written
+  >An object containing the data to be written.

 Return type: `number`